Hands up if you're wanting to get better at Fortnite Battle Royale in Chapter 4?

-Constant sitting directs us to take more shallow, upper-chests breaths instead of the deeper diaphragmatic ones.
+Constant sitting directs us to take more shallow, upper-chest breaths instead of the deeper diaphragmatic ones.
 The body associates upper chest breathing with highly stressed or fatigued physiological states.

 These effects compound when subjected to high-stress gaming.
 1 vs 1 anyone?

-Thanks to the work of gurus like Wim Hof and Brian Mackenzie, the medical industry is now beginning to understand just how powerful simple deep breathing can be in controlling your physiology.
+Thanks to the work of gurus like Wim Hof, the medical industry is now beginning to understand just how powerful simple deep breathing can be in controlling your physiology.

 We can use it to better tolerate and regulate stress, handle nervousness, improve focus and decision-making, and improve sleep - things vital for consistent high-level Fortnite gameplay.